What is Intelligent Character Recognition?

 Intelligent character recognition engines work by combining both traditional and feature-based OCR techniques.
 The results of both algorithms are combined to produce the best matching result.
 Each character is given a “confidence score,” which corresponds to how closely the character pixels or features match or a combination of the two.

-Even with this blended approach the typical OCR villains are on the attack: poor document quality, multiple font types, and different font sizes.
+Even with this blended approach the typical text to OCR villains are on the attack: poor document quality, multiple font types, and different font sizes.

 What is this character?
 Is it an "O", "0", "C" or “G”?
 Is it even a character or letter at all?
 Very hard to tell, especially for a machine.